NicsTr/binary_masking/README.md

 ## Compilation and architectural dependencies

+Our implementation benefit from `AVX2` and `AVX512` instructions, but the main feature (scheme verification in the probing model) can be used without vectorised instructions.
+Only the verification of schemes in presence of hardware glitches is not yet supported without at least `AVX2`.

+One can enforce the use of only non-vectorised instructions when generating the probes description.

 We provide a simple `Makefile` that should satisfy most needs.
-Our implementation currently requires at least `AVX2` instructions and can benefit from `AVX512` extensions.
-The `Makefile` can be tweaked in order to reflect your particular architecture.
+It can be tweaked in order to reflect the extensions you want to use.
 By default, the verification tool is compiled for both `AVX2` and `AVX512`.

 ## Verification of a scheme